mlfina/home/README.md

 - [Xin He](www.xinhesean.com)
   - Tenure-Track Associate Professor of Finance, School of Management, University of Science and Technology of China.
   - Actively hiring research students with background in CS/STAT/ORMS.
+Please email your transcript, cv, and cover letter to xinhe9701@gmail.com.

 ## Research Students